 I find this fascinating for several reasons.
-First, we commonly do all we can to get out of doing our duty, postpone doing it, or find ways to make work as light and easy as possible.
+First, we commonly evade doing our duty by postponing it or seeking ways to make the work as light as possible.
 His answer to life’s sorrows clearly pushes back on our desire for a free ride, to get something for nothing, or our wish to bypass any rough work that life brings our way.

-When you see Buddha’s teaching for what it is, it is somewhat surprising that Buddhism took off as it did.
-I imagine his charisma (and other factors) helped soften and disguise his foursquare solution.
+When you see the honesty in Buddha’s teaching, it is somewhat surprising that Buddhism took off as it did.
+Perhaps his charisma (and other factors) helped soften and disguise his straightforward no-free-ride solution.
 I mean the idea that work will lessen suffering goes against our innate desire for an easy life.
 The images of him, like this statue here, all peaceful and serene, help smooth over the work aspect of his teaching I suppose.
 On the other hand, isn’t it interesting how Christianity takes it to the other extreme with Jesus nailed up on the cross… work in the extreme!

 Four of Buddha’s truths stand out particularly in how they focus on the mental work aspects of human nature:

 |1.
 Right Comprehension||2.
 Right Resolution|

-We can get lost right from the start if we don’t comprehend nature’s rules.
-Any ideal promising us a secret, easy, or work-free way around difficulty keeps us treading water and often shooting ourselves in the foot repeatedly.
+We can get lost right from the beginning if we don’t comprehend nature’s rules.
+Any ideal promising us a secret, easy, or work-free way around difficulty often keeps us treading water and repeatedly shooting ourselves in the foot.

-Next, it is essential to remain resolute of what we know to be true, which if nothing else means accepting Buddha’s three preceding truths (i.e., truth of suffering, truth of the cause of suffering, truth of the cessation of suffering)
+Next, it is essential to remain resolute of what we know to be true, which if nothing else means resolutely remembering constantly what we comprehend.